Extended formulations, non-negative factorizations and randomized communication protocols: Preliminary definitions and results

 Later in this paper, we will often take $G$ to be the {\DEF complete graph} $K^n$ with vertex set $V(K^n) = [n] := \{1,\ldots,n\}$ and edge set $E(K^n) = \{ij : i, j \in [n], i \neq j\}$.

-\subsection{Spanning Tree Polytope}
+\subsubsection{Spanning Tree Polytope}

-A {\DEF spanning tree} of $G$ is tree $T$ whose set of vertices and edges respectively satisfy $V(T) = V$ and $E(T) \subseteq E$.
-The {\DEF spanning tree polytope} of $G$ is the convex hull of the incidence vectors of the spanning trees of $G$, i.e.,
+A {\DEF spanning tree} of $G$ is a tree $T=(V(T),E(T))$ (i.e., a connected graph without cycles) whose set of vertices and edges respectively satisfy $V(T) = V$ and $E(T) \subseteq E$.
+The {\DEF spanning tree polytope} of $G$ is the convex hull of the characteristic vectors of the spanning trees of $G$, i.e.,

-Edmonds \cite{Edmonds71} showed that this polytope admits the following linear description (See also \cite{SchrijverBookB03}, page 861) :
+Edmonds~\cite{Edmonds71} showed that this polytope admits the following linear description (see also~\cite{SchrijverBookB03}, page 861):

 This follows, e.g., from the fact that the spanning tree polytope of $G$ is the base polytope of the graphic matroid of $G$.